FAQs

 Access to the tool is free of charge and granted to all applicants who have a valid, signed PCS User Agreement with RNE.
 To receive access to the tool, applicants have to send their request to RNE via support.pcs@rne.eu.

 Terms and conditions can be found in the Corridor Information Document (CID), Book 4.
-This document is published in the download area.
+This document is published in the CID subpage.

 Pre-arranged Path (PaP)